Judge Theodor Meron (USA)

 John Hocking (Australia)

-Currently, Registrar of the International Criminal Tribunal for the former Yugoslavia since 2009.
+Registrar of the International Criminal Tribunal for the former Yugoslavia from 2009 to the end of 2017.
 Served concurrently as Registrar of the International Residual Mechanism for Criminal Tribunals from 10 January 2012 to 31 December 2016.

 Mr. John Hocking was appointed Assistant Secretary-General, Registrar of the International Criminal Tribunal for the former Yugoslavia (ICTY) by the United Nations Secretary-General for two terms, first on 15 May 2009 and again on 15 May 2013.
 The Secretary-General also appointed him as the first Registrar of the Mechanism for International Criminal Tribunals from 10 January 2012, entrusting him with the startup of the new institution.
 Until the end of 2016, Mr. Hocking concurrently served as the Registrar of the ICTY and the Mechanism.